Server Side rendering with Angular universal 14

 Angular universal

-Many operations were done automatically on our project.
+Many operations were performed automatically on our project.

-If we had to carry out this operation manually here are the different steps that we should have followed.
+If we had to carry out this operation manually here are the different steps that we would have had to follow.

 - Editing the angular.json file